 Suppose that 3-generation families, with an average of 7 souls per family, were distributed, with ostensibly equal spacing, throughout all the habitable land of the planet.
 Each family would have a mean free space of 152,475m² [just over 15 hectares = almost 37 acres] per family.
 Thus, each home would be at the centre of a circle of land of about 220 metres radius.

 But should a human family own its mean free space?
 Yes, but in a very different sense from the way in which the ownership of land is commonly understood or recognised by law throughout the world today.
-Currently, ownership signifies that the owner has the right to fence off and exclude other people from his land so that he alone can occupy it and use it as space to live and as a resource with which to generate — directly or indirectly — his needs of life.
+Currently, ownership signifies that the owner has the right to fence and exclude other people from his land so that he alone can occupy it and use it as space to live and as a resource with which to generate — directly or indirectly — his needs of life.

 The forces that determine the mean free space between molecules are highly non-linear.
 If one molecule gets too close to another, they repel each other with a force, which gets ever stronger the closer they are to each other and weakens the further they are from each other.
 Analogically, the strength or degree of exclusiveness, with regard to a family's circle of land, should become progressively stronger as an intruding stranger approaches their dwelling and progressively weaker as he recedes from it, falling to zero at its unfenced boundary.